g2archie/UNet-MRI-Reconstruction/README.md

 # UNet MRI Reconstruction
 ## Introduction
 Classic Cardiovascular Magnetic Resonance takes a long time to obtain images over multiple heart beats.
 Real-time CMR is faster, but the data acquired is often of low spatial and temporal resolution.
-In this project, three CNNs are used to produce MRI image reconstruction, namely, UNet3D, UNet2D1D, and UNet2D2D.
+In this project, three UNets are used to produce MRI image reconstruction, namely, UNet3D, UNet2D1D, and UNet2D2D.

 The configuration file training_config.yaml allows users to configure the training tasks and the hyperparameters in the network.
 Tensorboard logs and Tensorflow serving models are produced in the output folder by default.